Turning Your passion into action

 Every pediatric nurse can be an advocate as s/he has the passion and skills needed to promote positive outcomes for children in all settings.
 As SPN’s mission states, we can promote excellence in all we do including our advocacy efforts.

-These infomational pages —a continuous work in progress—will provide you with some basic information about advocacy, offer ideas and suggestions for developing your advocacy role and empower you to make an even greater difference for children and families by expanding your advocacy work from clinical health care settings to forums with our elected leaders.
+These informational pages —a continuous work in progress—will provide you with some basic information about advocacy, offer ideas and suggestions for developing your advocacy role and empower you to make an even greater difference for children and families by expanding your advocacy work from clinical health care settings to forums with our elected leaders.

 We welcome your suggestions, ideas and participation.
 Please let us know how we can improve this information to enhance your advocacy work through these resources.
-The list to the left includes key data we hope are helpful to you.

 SPN's Healthcare Policy and Advocacy Committee's current priorities include: